aws/aws-sdk-go/README.md

 Checkout our [release notes](https://github.com/aws/aws-sdk-go/releases) for information about the latest bug fixes, updates, and features added to the SDK.

-**Release [v0.10.0](http://aws.amazon.com/releasenotes/5476699172355228) introduced a breaking change to the SDK.**

-Updates SDK by adding `session.Session` replacing the global `defaults.DefaultConfig`.
-A session is used to store configuration and request handler settings for service clients.
-Each service client's `New` function now takes a session as the first parameter, and an optional `aws.Config`, which will be used for the specific client instance being created.

-See the [Getting Started Configuration](https://github.com/aws/aws-sdk-go/wiki/Getting-Started-Configuration) wiki for more information on how to use sessions within your application.

-## Caution

-The SDK is currently in the process of being developed, and not everything may be working fully yet.
-Please be patient and report any bugs or problems you experience.
-The APIs may change radically without much warning, so please vendor your dependencies with Godep or similar.

-Please do not confuse this for a stable, feature-complete library.

-If you've encountered any issues usign the SDK please open a [GitHub issue](https://github.com/aws/aws-sdk-go/issues).

 ## Installing

 If you are using Go 1.5 with the `GO15VENDOREXPERIMENT=1` vendoring flag you can use the following to get the SDK as the SDK's runtime dependancies are vendored in the `vendor` folder.